michaelfester/docs/docs/reference/components/collection-component.md

 ### Design

-Depending on the style you’ve chosen, your design options may vary.
-Typically, you’ll have options to select the **Style**, **Size**, and **Alignment**.
+Depending on the style you've chosen, your design options may vary.
+Typically, you'll have options to select the **Style**, **Size**, and **Alignment**.
 Configure any additional design options to further customize how your Collection component is displayed.

 ### Options